Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:SentimentAnalysis: Capability for computationally identifying and categorizing opinions expressed in a piece of text, speech or image, to determine a range of feeling such as from positive to negative
+ai:SentimentAnalysis: Capability for computationally identifying and categorising opinions expressed in a piece of text, speech or image, to determine a range of feeling such as from positive to negative

 go to full definition